RU09342/lab-6taking-control-over-your-embedded-life-ardit-thai/Precision Control/README.md

 <br/>

 ### Triangle Wave
-A series of triangle wave with difference frequency was generated.
+Using the integrator circuit created in "PWM part 2" section, a series of triangle wave with difference frequency was generated.
 Below are the FFT result collected through the scope. <br />
 At 5 kHz <br />
 ![5khz](https://user-images.githubusercontent.com/30231031/33102778-67ac4e6c-ceec-11e7-8222-a67f42862e0f.JPG)
 At 28 kHz <br />